Mashkan-shapir

-Mashkan-shapir (modern Tell Abu Duwari, Al Qadisyah Governorate, Iraq) was an ancient tell roughly 30 km north of Nippur and around 90 mi southeast of Baghdad.
+Mashkan-shapir (Maškan-šāpir) (modern Tell Abu Duwari, Al Qadisyah Governorate, Iraq) was an ancient tell roughly 30 km north of Nippur and around 90 mi southeast of Baghdad.
 The city god of Mashkan-shapir was Nergal and a temple named Meslam dedicated to him was built there.
+It is about 20 kilometers south of ancient Malgium.
+The remnants of a large watercourse, thought to be an ancient bed of the Tigris or Euphrates, pass close to the city.